 Take a ride through the rolling hills of Middle Tennessee and the cradle of country music, through the heart of Rocky Top, and right on into the soulful city of the Smokies.

 What to See: Kicking off your trip in Nashville, don't miss a visit to the Grand Old Opry, where backstage tours can be arranged in advance, or a stop in one of Broadway's famous honky tonks (go early with kids; lunchtime at Robert's Western World is just the right speed).
-Heading east towards Knoxville, check out the Sunsphere at downtown's World's Fair Park, and pull over for a laid-back festival at Market Square.
 Continuing towards the mountains, don't miss the Cades Cove Loop in the Great Smoky Mountain National Park, and get an eyeful of opulence at the Biltmore Estate in Asheville.
-Also excellent options in the Asheville area are a visit to the Sierra Nevada Brewery, located in a parklike setting, or a day trip to Grandfather Mountain, with it's mile-high swinging bridge.
+Other excellent options in the Asheville area are a visit to the Sierra Nevada Brewery, located in a parklike setting, or a day trip to Grandfather Mountain, with its mile-high swinging bridge.

 Good to Know: The Great Smoky Mountain National Park is the nation's most visited National Park, so be sure to hit Cades Cove early in the day, or on weekends, when it's pedestrian-only in the earliest hours.